-What are you waiting for now?
-Go ahead, download each of these plugins from the WordPress plugin library, follow the linked set up guides and optimise your WordPress site!
+Take a break from reading and download each of these plugins from the WordPress plugin library!
+Then follow the linked setup guides and optimize your WordPress site!

-If you have questions about any of the plugins or have other excellent free plugins to recommend, please drop me a comment below and I will get back to you as soon as I can.
-If you have enjoyed this article, don’t forget to join my mailing list to be amongst the first to hear about future blog posts:
+If you have any questions about these plugins or have other excellent free plugins to recommend, please drop me a comment below and I’ll get back to you as soon as I can.
+If you have enjoyed this article, don’t forget to join my mailing list!